Ferdi265/wl-mirror/README.md

 - [`wl-present`](scripts/wl-present) is a small script to demonstrate the use of the `-S` option to interactively present on Sway.
   This script is especially useful when binding the `wl-present` subcommands to keyboard shortcuts.
-See example below
+See example below.
 - [`release.sh`](scripts/release.sh) Generates a release tar ball for the currently checked out commit if there's a release tag on it.